maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     df$Time <- format(as.POSIXct(df$date,format="%Y-%m-%d %H:%M:%S"),"%H:%M:%S")
     df$date <- format(as.POSIXct(df$date,format="%Y.%m-%d %H:%M:%S"),"%Y-%m-%d")

 Some other columns that does not have the same names in our data as in the data extracted with the lesson *Beginner's Guide to Twitter Data* are our columns `verified`and `text` that are called `user.verified` and `full_text`.
-Here you have two options either you change the code, so that everywhere `verified` or `text` occurs you write `user.verified` or `full_text`.
+Here you have two options either you change the code, so that everywhere `verified` or `text` occurs you write `user.verified` or `full_text` instead.
 Another approch is to change the column names, which can be done with the following code:

     df %>%
      rename(verified = user.verified) %>%